 Research shows a slight increase in risk of mouth and oropharyngeal cancer if you have a close relative (parent, sibling, or child) who has had mouth cancer.
 Further research is needed to understand why this is.

 Changes can happen in the cells in the lining of the mouth.
-They can appear as red or white patches in the mouth.
+They can appear as red or white patches.
 The red patches are called erythroplakia.
 White patches are called leukoplakia.

-Dentists can spot these patches during your dental check ups so it is important to go for regular dental appointments.
+Dentists can spot these patches during your dental appointments, so it is important to go for regular check ups.

-People with certain conditions caused by inherited cell changes (mutations) have an increased risk of mouth and orpharyngeal cancer.
+People with certain conditions caused by inherited cell changes (mutations) have an increased risk of mouth and oropharyngeal cancer.
 These conditions include: